TheRabbittt/rpi-docker-setups/README.md

 volumes:
   data:
 ```
-Run Portainer Using Compose File
+Run portainer using compose file
 ``` Bash
 docker compose up -d
 ```
-It's That Simple, You Should Know be able to head to https://RaspberryPiIP:9443 in your browser and reach portainer.
+It's that simple, you should know be able to head to https://RaspberryPiIP:9443 in your browser and reach portainer.

 ## PiHole + Cloudflared
 ``` Bash